Victor/Victoria

 Victor/Victoria is a 1982 musical comedy film written and directed by Blake Edwards and starring Julie Andrews, James Garner, Robert Preston, Lesley Ann Warren, Alex Karras, and John Rhys-Davies.
-The film was produced by Tony Adams and scored by Henry Mancini, with lyrics by Leslie Bricusse.
-Released by Metro-Goldwyn-Mayer, it was adapted in 1995 as a Broadway musical.
-The film was nominated for seven Academy Awards and won the Academy Award for Best Original Score.
-It is a remake of the 1933 German film Victor and Victoria.
+The film was released by Metro-Goldwyn-Mayer, produced by Tony Adams and scored by Henry Mancini, with lyrics by Leslie Bricusse.
+The film was nominated for seven Academy Awards and won the Academy Award for Best Original Song Score or Adaptation Score.

+It was a remake of the German film comedy Viktor und Viktoria shot by Reinhold Schünzel in 1933 from his own script.
+Victor/Victoria was adapted as a Broadway musical in 1995.

 Plot

-In 1934 Paris, Carroll "Toddy" Todd, an aging gay performer at Club Chez Lui in Paris, sees Labisse, the owner, auditioning frail and impoverished soprano, Victoria Grant.
-After her failed audition, Victoria returns to her hotel room to find herself about to be evicted, as she is unable to pay her rent.
-That night, when Richard, a hustler with whom Toddy is romantically involved, comes to Chez Lui as part of a straight foursome, Toddy incites a brawl resulting in major damages and the police locking up whomever they can get their hands on.
+In 1934 Paris, Carroll "Toddy" Todd, an aging gay performer at Club Chez Lui, sees Labisse, the owner, auditioning frail and impoverished soprano Victoria Grant.
+After her failed audition, Victoria returns to her hotel room to find herself about to be evicted, as she cannot pay her rent.
+That night, when hustler Richard, with whom Toddy is romantically involved, comes to Chez Lui as part of a straight foursome, Toddy incites a brawl resulting in damage and the police locking up whomever they can get their hands on.
 Labisse fires Toddy and bans him from the club.
-Walking home, he spots Victoria in a restaurant.
+Walking home, Toddy spots Victoria in a restaurant.
 She invites him to join her.
-As neither of them can pay for the meal, she has a plan to dump a cockroach in her salad to avoid paying, but it escapes and mayhem ensues.
+As both of them are poor, she plans to dump a cockroach in her salad to avoid paying, but it escapes and mayhem ensues.

-The duo runs through the rain to Toddy's, and he invites her to stay when she discovers the rain has shrunken and damaged her decrepit clothing.
-The next morning, Richard shows up to collect his things.
+The duo run through the rain to Toddy's, and he invites her to stay when she discovers the rain has shrunk and damaged her decrepit clothing.
+The next morning Richard shows up to collect his things.
 Victoria, who is wearing his suit and hat, hides in Toddy's closet.
-When Richard opens the closet door, she punches him, breaking his nose before finally kicking him out.
-Seeing this, Toddy is struck with the inspiration of passing Victoria off as a man and presenting her to Andre Cassell, the most successful talent agent in Paris, as a female impersonator.
+When Richard opens the closet, she punches him, breaking his nose before kicking him out.
+Seeing this, Toddy is struck with the inspiration of passing Victoria off as a man and presenting her to successful talent agent Andre Cassell as a female impersonator.

-Cassell accepts her as Count Victor Grazinski, a gay Polish female impersonator and Toddy's new boyfriend.
-Cassell gets her a booking in a nightclub show and invites a collection of club owners to the opening.
-Among the guests is King Marchand, a Chicago gangster, and his ditzy blonde moll Norma Cassidy and burly bodyguard Mr. Bernstein, also known as Squash.
-Victoria is an immediate hit, and King is smitten, but he is shocked when she "reveals" herself to be a man at the end of the act.
+Cassell accepts her as Count Victor Grazinski, a gay Polish impersonator and Toddy's new boyfriend.
+Cassell gets her a booking in a nightclub show and invites club owners to the opening.
+Among the guests are Chicago gangster King Marchand, his moll Norma Cassidy and bodyguard Mr. Bernstein, also known as Squash.
+Victoria becomes a hit.
+King is smitten, but is shocked when she "reveals" herself to be a man at the end of the act.
 King, however, is convinced that "Victor" is not a man.